Proyecto Puentes de Salud – “Project Health Bridges”

-The founding goal of Proyecto Puentes de Salud (PPS) is to ameliorate health care inequalities by serving as a “health bridge” between underserved Latino communities—both in North Carolina and in Mexico—and needed health services.
-Our method for building this bridge is twofold: first, to provide quality medical attention to underserved and disadvantaged communities in Guanajuato, Mexico, and second, to conduct meaningful research that will inform effective intervention programs in the future.
+The founding goal of Proyecto Puentes de Salud (PPS) is to address health care inequalities by serving as a “health bridge” between underserved Latino communities—both in North Carolina and in Mexico—and needed health services.
+Our method for building this bridge is twofold: first, to provide health education, health screenings and referrals in underserved and disadvantaged communities in Guanajuato, Mexico, and second, to conduct meaningful research that will inform effective intervention programs in the future.

-Since the summer of 2006, PPS has been serving Juventino Rosas, a community within the state of Guanajuato, Mexico, each summer with health screenings and educational presentations.
-In the summer of 2010, PPS expanded to a second site.
-The summer of 2011 will be the second year that PPS has served the nearby town of San Miguel de Allende, also in Guanajuato.
+Since the summer of 2006, PPS has been serving Juventino Rosas and it’s surrounding area, a community within the state of Guanajuato, Mexico, each summer with health screenings and educational presentations.
+In the summer of 2010, PPS expanded to a second site based in San Miguel de Allende also in Guanajuato.

 Our bi-national program to the medically underserved sustains health, human dignity, and the opportunity for individuals in rural communities to meet their full potential.